grab/grabplatform-sample/README.md

 This is a consolidated sample for all products offered on [Grab's Developer Portal](https://developer.grab.com/products).

+Please note that the code in this sample does not necessarily reflect Grab's programming practices - its main purpose is to help engineers working on Grab API integration have a better idea of how to do so.
+For example, instead of directly calling HTTP endpoints correctly in view components, you should look for ways to perform dependency injection for easier testing.

 ## Prerequisites

 1. `Homebrew`: Run `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` in terminal.